Employment at Global Works

 - Transport participants in passenger vans is required in some program locations.

-- Serve as Team Lead on SSA programs and main point of contact to the home office while in the field.
+- Serve as Team Lead on TST programs and main point of contact to the home office while in the field.

 - Mentor and train new leaders and interns